-Positive and negative experiences both have a significant effect on a B2B customer's willingness to do business with your company again.
+Both positive and negative experiences have a significant effect on a B2B customer's willingness to do business with your company again.
 One of the best ways to protect against negative encounters is to create consistent experiences using the correct tools.
 Not only does this do away with the risk of delays and unfamiliarity, but it helps your team continuously improve and adjust interactions the right way.

-Make sure each part of your sales and customer service pathways has the tools it needs to create those positive experiences.
+Make sure your sales and client success teams have the tools they need to create positive experiences.
 This includes:

-- A CRM that can smoothly manage the process of handing off a client from marketing to sales to account management and customer success teams.
+- A CRM that can smoothly manage the process of handing off a client from marketing to sales to account management and client success teams.
 If there's a delay or your customer falls through the cracks, they'll leave.
-But if they're constantly given the attention and support they need at every stage, they're much more like to stay.
+But if they're constantly given the attention and support they need at every stage, they're much more likely to stay.

-- Communication tools that let interdepartmental teams have visibility into deadlines, stay on top of to-dos, and double-check resource availability.
+- Communication tools that give interdepartmental teams visibility into deadlines, to-do list tracking, and a way to double-check resource availability.

-- An easy-to-use learning management system that holds information for new hires, customer support teams, and everyone in between.
+- An easy-to-use learning management system that holds information for new hires, client success teams, and everyone in between.
 AI and chatbots can make these resources even more robust.

 - A knowledge base or support portal that allows clients to address issues on their own time.
 This should include step-by-step instructions, training videos, helpful articles, and contact methods to create a ticket or contact your team.

-3. Develop a Customer Communication Strategy That Aligns With The Product Roadmap
+3. Develop a Client Communication Strategy That Aligns With The Product Roadmap

 Your product roadmap is not just an internal guide.
-Informing your customers about upcoming changes helps smooth transitions and gives your high-value clients a chance to provide input.
-Each new product or service you develop should ultimately support your clients' goals, but this can't happen if your new offerings are interruptive.
-We recommend creating a customer communication strategy based on your anticipated product release milestones.
-Include these methods of interactions in your communication plan:
+Informing your clients about upcoming changes helps smooth transitions and gives your high-value clients a chance to provide input.
+Each new product or service you develop should ultimately support your client's goals, but this can't happen if your new offerings are interruptive.
+We recommend creating a client communication strategy based on your anticipated product release milestones.
+Include these methods of interaction in your communication plan:

 - Support and client training windows

-- Marketing campaigns around new products or features that are specifically tailored to return customers instead of prospects
+- Marketing campaigns around new products or features that are specifically tailored to existing clients instead of prospects

 - Product or service-specific webinars, podcasts, or blogs